Door Options For The Polaris RZR: A Full Breakdown And Analysis Of RZR Doors

 RZR Lower Door Inserts

-The removable 2-door and 4-door RZR door sets by PRP seats are a little more expensive than the cheapest options, but they do the trick and can be thrown on in a hurry.
-The only caveat with these doors is that they tend to bend easy.
+The removable 2-door and 4-door RZR door sets by PRP are a little more expensive than the cheapest options, but they do the trick and can be thrown on in a hurry.
+The only caveat with these doors is that they tend to bend easily.
 Other RZR door manufacturers like Trail Armor and Pro Armor are popular as well.
 You may have to adjust the latch from time to time -- especially if you beat the crap out of them.
 But on the whole, both companies are well respected in the RZR community for their commitment to making quality RZR doors and accessories.

 Spike Powersports came out with a door recently, and they’re the closest thing we’ve seen to OEM RZR doors -- and they fit a little better than OEM doors as well.
 The larger opening of these doors allows for greater visibility, and the rattle-free door latches they use work wonders on eliminating that annoying door rattle.
-The only improvement we would suggest is making it so the windows can be completely zipped out.
+The only improvement we would suggest is making it so that the windows can be completely zipped out.

 - Is there a built-in armrest for comfort?

 - Are the door panels precision cut around the openings to reduce gaps and ensure a tight seal?

 - Is the open/close action smooth and precise?